Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Homework

 Slip days.
 We recognize that students are balancing many priorities, and so we make accommodations to allow for late homework.
-Students have 7 slip days that may be used through the quarter with no grade penalty.
-At most 5 slip days may be used for a single assignment.
-For example, you could submit one homework five days late and a second two days late; or your friend could submit seven homeworks one day late each.
+Students have seven slip days that may be used through the quarter with no grade penalty.
+At most three slip days may be used for a single assignment.
+For example, you could submit two homeworks two days late and a third three days late; or your friend could submit seven homeworks one day late each.
 To calculate slip days, we round up: a homework submitted 24 hours and one minute after it is due will use two slip days.
 Homework submitted after all your slip days are used will receive a score of 0.

 Drops.
 Your lowest homework grade will be dropped.